 Rachel Small is an experienced market researcher in healthcare and seniors’ services.
 She earned her Doctoral degree in Behavioral Science from the University of Rhode Island.
 Rachel earned her Master’s degree in Forensic Psychology from Roger Williams University in 2011.

 Rachel has expertise in instrument development, report writing, and quantitative and qualitative research methodologies.
 As research associate for Stackpole & Associates, Rachel manages and reports on ongoing surveying and evaluation activities; and provides input and support to various special projects.

 Rachel’s academic background is in psychology and law, with an emphasis on research methodology.
-Following completion of a bachelor’s degree from Roger Williams University in Psychology & Legal Studies, Rachel continued on to earn a master’s in Forensic Psychology.
+Following completion of a Bachelor’s Degree from Roger Williams University in Psychology & Legal Studies, Rachel continued on to earn a Master’s in Forensic Psychology.
 Working closely with research faculty, Rachel contributed to original research on juror decision-making and developed a specialty in procedural fairness, judicial instruction, and attorney and juror behavior throughout the trial process.

-Rachel has over five years of experience with instrument development and statistical analysis in both academic and professional settings.
+Rachel has over eight years of experience with instrument development and statistical analysis in both academic and professional settings.
 Specifically, Rachel has experience designing organizational forms and organizational survey instruments to facilitate collection of needed organizational data in both social service and healthcare contexts.
 Rachel also has experience conducting focus groups, and developing qualitative coding systems for both focus group and interview data.
 At Stackpole & Associates, Rachel strives to achieve accuracy and integrity of data collection and reporting processes.